Cantre'r Gwaelod: Origins of the myth

 The myth, like so many others, may be a folk memory of gradually rising sea levels at the end of the ice age.
 The physical remains of the preserved sunken forest at Borth, and of Sarn Badrig nearby, could have suggested that some great tragedy had overcome a community there long ago and so the myth may have grown from that.

 Analogies in other legends

 The legend of Cantre'r Gwaelod is comparable to the deluge myth found in nearly every ancient culture and it has been likened to the story of Atlantis.

 Several similar legends exist in Celtic mythology which refer to a lost land beneath the waves.
 Both the Breton legend of Ker-Ys and the Arthurian tale of Lyonesse refer to a kingdom submerged somewhere in the Celtic Sea, off the coast of Brittany or Cornwall respectively.
-A weaker parallel is the Gaelic otherworld Tír na nÓg ('Land of Youth'), often conceived of a mystical land reached via a sea voyage; however, it lacks an inundation myth.
+In December 2025 a large stone wall, dating from 5000BC, 120m long and 3,300 tonnes was found submerged off the Brittany coast to support the Brittany legends.